SyCLoPS User Manual¶

 2.1 Installing TE¶

-It is recommended that you download and compile the TE source using the provided
+It is recommended that you download/clone and compile TE using the provided

-file, as TE may not be updated frequently on the conda channel.Please refer to the TE documentation for detailed explanations of each function, argument, and operation: https://climate.ucdavis.edu/tempestextremes.php
+quick_make_general.shfile, as TE may not be updated frequently on the conda channel and it may have problems with MPI-enabled installtion.Please refer to the TE documentation for detailed explanations of each function, argument, and operation: https://climate.ucdavis.edu/tempestextremes.php

 To install and run TE in parallel, please make sure that your computer has an MPI implementation installed (e.g., Open MPI).
 When using MPI in TE commands, simply add